-St. Louis, Missouri Product Designer @ Dribbble / Maker Joined about 4 years ago Andy has invited Kyle Robinson
+St. Louis, Missouri Product Designer @ Dribbble / Maker Joined over 4 years ago Andy has invited Kyle Robinson

 Oddly enough, I'd say go elsewhere to build your dribbble following.
 Be active on other sites, forums, events, etc... to get your name spread out there.
 Give away free stuff in exchange for an email with landing pages, then later target those emails with more free/premium stuff.
 After a few successful rounds of that, you have built trust in people who admire what you are doing.
 That trust is everything and why some folks are perceived as industry experts even though their work isn't the best there is.

 I compare our industry to the music industry.
 Talent really doesn't get you to the top anymore.
 It's all about who you know...and who knows you.